alutov/ESP32-R4sGate-for-Redmond/README.md

 ![PROJECT_PHOTO](https://github.com/alutov/ESP32-R4sGate-for-Redmond/blob/master/jpg/blemon1.jpg)
 Picture 9.
 BLE Monitor page.

  Added determination of the best signal from a tag (beacon) among several gateways.
 The algorithm works like this.
 Each gateway monitors the **r4s/DevId/rssi topic**.
 If he has a signal from a tag (beacon) with a high level, he writes his level to this topic, as well as his number to the **r4s/DevId/gtnum topic**.
-After which the gateway periodically, once every 6 seconds, maintains its signal level in the topic, that is, it becomes the leader.
+After which the gateway periodically, once every 6 seconds, maintains its signal level in the topic, that is, it becomes the master.
 The remaining gateways check the level and whether there is an update.
 If any gateway detects no level update for more than 30 seconds, or its level is greater, it becomes the master.
 The best level and gateway number can be seen in the second RSSI line on the BLE monitor page.
 The entities of each device also have the best level and gateway number:<br>
 ![PROJECT_PHOTO](https://github.com/alutov/ESP32-R4sGate-for-Redmond/blob/master/jpg/blemon2.jpg)
  Picture 10.
 Tag entities in Home Assistant.